10/20/2021

 Jerry Letterman

-So we'll have some more detail on 2022 capex in January, but I can tell you that the bulk of the reduction this year is just shifting into next year.
+So we'll have some more detail on 2022 CapEx in January, but I can tell you that the bulk of the reduction this year is just shifting into next year.
 Those 787s in particular that caused reduction this year will just be additive for next year.
-So when you add those to the 48 narrowbodies we have, you'll see a step up in capped back.
-So I think if you took this year and next year together, blended, you know, it's sort of consistent.
-But you should assume that most of the capex reduction this year simply got moved into the first half of next year.
-You know, longer-term, you know, we are laser focused on reducing that debt balance and be leveraging.
-You know, we could have done some more if we had more prepayable debt.
-We simply don't.
-So we are going to, over the next few years, focus on reducing that debt as we have the opportunity to, you know, economically prepay that debt.
-That's a critical component of our United Next Plan.
+So when you add those to the 48 narrowbodies we have, you'll see a step up in CapEx, although I think if you took this year and next year together, blended, it's sort of consistent.
+But you should assume that most of the CapEx reduction this year simply got moved into the first half of next year.
+Longer term, we are laser focused on reducing that debt balance and deleveraging.
+We could have done some more If we had more prepayable debt, we simply don't.
+So we are going to, over the next few years, focus on reducing that debt as we have the opportunity to economically prepay that debt.
+That's a critical component of our United Next plan.

 speaker